himansig7/todo-agent-skillworld/README.md

   - "Show me my 'House Chores' project tasks."
 - Type `exit` or `quit` to end the session.
 - Traces are sent to OpenAI, Weave (W&B), and Phoenix Cloud (Arize web UI).

 ---

+## Managing Data for Testing

+This project includes a `manage.py` script with commands to help you reset or seed your data, which is useful for testing or running evaluations.

+-   **Resetting Data**: To clear all to-do items and conversation history, run:
+    ```sh
+    python manage.py reset --yes
+    ```
+-   **Seeding Data**: To load a specific set of to-dos for a test, run:
+    ```sh
+    python manage.py seed
+    ```
+    This command uses `data/seed_todos.json` by default, but you can provide a path to a different file.

+---